-- 1. Remove the fuel refill cap that is located under the front seat on the passenger side of the vehicle. - 2.
+- 1. Remove the fuel refill cap that is located in front of the passenger side rear wheel. - 2.
 Fill the tank with clean, automotive grade gasoline.
 See the following chart for requirements.

 Fuel NOTES Grade requirement Regular 87 octane High altitude or heavy use/load applications can benefit from higher octane gasoline.
 Ethanol content 10% maximum per- missible Exceeding the maximum permissible ethanol concentration can deteriorate the engine fuel system and starting performance.
 Methanol content Not permissible The use of fuels containing methanol is not permissible.